jamaal-hussein/osaint/README.md

 / _ \\__ \/ _` | | || ' \))|  _|
 \___/|___/\__,_| |_||_||_|  \__|
 ```
 oSaint is an OSINT tool that can do Passive and Active OSINT.
-It can be installed on UNIX systems. (eg. Linux, BSD, etc)
+It can be installed on UNIX systems. (eg. Linux, BSD, MacOS, etc.)

 # Features
 • WHOIS Lookup